szhagnay/Cohort-A-Econ/README.md

 ## 💡 Notes

-- All dollar-based figures are inflation-adjusted or noted with nominal units.
+- 💵 Note: All monetary values are expressed in either inflation-adjusted dollars (real) or nominal dollars, as clearly indicated.
-- Team members are encouraged to contribute visualizations and summary writeups alongside their EDA.
+- 📈 Team members are encouraged to contribute visualizations and summary writeups alongside their EDA.
 ---

 ## 🔍 Analytical Questions & Team Responses